vision2learn/v2l-pattern-library/src/site/about.md

 {%- endraw %}
 ```

-- `module.data` is the pagination object (from calling file, `course.liquid`), so module.data is the data object for each specific page in the collection
+- `module` is the pagination object (from calling file, `course.liquid`), so module is the data object for each specific page in the collection
 - `courseData` = course info for this specific page
 - `unitIndex` = gets unit number from session-x.11tydata file, and subtracts by 1 for array mapping
 - `sessionIndex` = gets session number from session-x.11tydata file, and subtracts by 1 for array mapping